-Sitting atop Corcovado Mountain in Rio de Janeiro, Christ the Redeemer is undoubtedly one of the most recognizable monuments in the world.
+Sitting atop Corcovado Mountain in Rio de Janeiro, Brazil, Christ the Redeemer is undoubtedly one of the most recognizable monuments in the world.
 But how much do you really know about this famous statue?
 Here we’ve put together 10 facts about Christ the Redeemer that you might not have heard before.

 1. Christ the Redeemer was built using reinforced concrete and has an outer shell of 6 million soapstone tiles.
 It’s believed that the workers who made these tiles occasionally wrote notes on the back, meaning this iconic landmark is full of hidden messages.

 2. Due to the statue’s mountaintop position, it’s prone to lightning strikes and gets hit around three to six times a year.
 Prior to the FIFA World Cup in 2014, lightning struck and broke one of the statue’s thumbs.

 3. The original design of the statue was different from what we see today.
 It was intended for Christ to be holding a globe in one hand and a cross in the other, rather than two open arms.

 4. Christ the Redeemer was not actually built in Brazil.
 It was first made in France by French sculptor Paul Landowski who created the statue in clay pieces.
 These were then shipped to Brazil to be remade with reinforced concrete by Brazilian engineer Heitor da Silva Costa and French engineer Albert Caquot.

 5. Construction of the statue took 9 years.
 Beginning in 1922, it was finally finished in 1931 at a cost of $250,000 US.